Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Discussion of Related Literature and Comparison with Main Results of the Paper

 \subsection{The Kim Characterization of Feedback Capacity}

-In \cite{kim2010}, the AGN channel (\ref{AGN_in}) is analyzed, when the noise finite memory, stationary, and described, either by a power spectral density, or by a time-invariant stable, state space representation, as discussed in Observation~\ref{obs_in_new}.
-Let us now recall the characterization of feedback capacity given in \cite[Theorem~6.1]{kim2010} for the stable AR$(c)$ noise, with $V_0=v_0$, known to the encoder and the decoder, which presupposes the variance of the innovations of the channel input process is zeo.
+Let us now recall the characterization of feedback capacity given in \cite[Theorem~6.1]{kim2010} for the stable AR$(c)$ noise, with $V_0=v_0$, known to the encoder and the decoder, which presupposes the variance of the innovations of the channel input process is zero, i.e., $K_Z^\infty =0$ in the generalized ARE of Theorem~\ref{lem_cov}.

-{\it The Feedback Capacity for the stable AR$(c), c\in (-1,1)$ Noise \cite{kim2010}.} From \cite[Theorem~6.1]{kim2010}, under the assumption of stationarity or asymptotic stationarilty of the joint input output process, the following is obtained.
+{\it The Feedback Capacity for the stable AR$(c), c\in (-1,1)$ Noise \cite{kim2010}.} From \cite[Theorem~6.1]{kim2010}, under the stationarity or asymptotic stationarilty of the input and output process, the following is obtained.

 {\bf (K1) } The characterization of feedback capacity for the stable AR$(c), c\in (-1,1)$ noise, is given by\footnote{The reader may verify that characterization (\ref{i_kim_1a})-(\ref{i_ric_3_na}), with $K_W=1$, is a degenerate version of \cite[Theorem~6]{kim2010}. } \cite[Theorem~6.1, eqn(61)]{kim2010}